ash-project/ash/README.md

 * Add central API configuration DSL `api do ... end`
   * Use this for `default_page_size` and `max_page_size`
-* Figure out if we want to run ecto (I think we do) and if we want to run the repo (I think we don't)
 * Make our router cabaple of describing its routes in `mix phx.routes` Chris McCord says that we could probably power that, seeing as phoenix controls both APIs, and that capability could be added to `Plug.Router`
 * Finish the serializer
 * Make primary key type configurable